This study presents the writers' personal interpretation and may change after additional study.

 "In the beginning, God created the heavens and the earth.
 The earth was without form and void" (Genesis 1:2).
 "And God said, 'Let the waters under the heavens be gathered together into one place, and let the dry land appear.'
 And it was so.
 God called the dry land Earth" (Genesis 1:9-10).
 "And God said, let the earth bring forth living creatures according to their kind - livestock and creeping things and beast of the earth according to their kind.
 And It was so" (Genesis 1:24).
 Then God created man, a physical and an eternal being, in His essence or nature.
 But man sinned by yielding to his desires which resulted in physical and eternal death.
-All living, vegetation, fish, fowl, animals and man, die a physical death.

 God's desire is for all people to change from their sinful way of life, be washed and made clean by the blood of Christ, forgiven and return to Him.
 To accomplish this, an acceptable sin offering had to be made.
 Jesus of Nazareth, God in human form, offered His sinless body as the perfect sin-offering sacrifice for anyone who puts their faith and trust in Him through obedience by being buried in Christ's death, raised a new spiritual being, put in Christ's Church, and given the Holy Spirit as a gift.
-Then those in Christ are to grow and mature by abiding in Christ's Word and living according to His will.
+Then those in Christ are to grow and mature into God's likeness by abiding in Christ's Word and living according to His will.

-If those in Christ remain faithful (Colossians 1:23) their destiny is eternal life with God, Christ, the Holy Spirit and those made righteous by the blood of Christ.
+If those in Christ remain faithful (Colossians 1:23) their destiny is eternal life with God, Christ, the Holy Spirit and others made righteous by the blood of Christ.
 But, the destiny of the unfaithful and rebellious un-repentant is everlasting death.

 People often question what happens after physical death; e.g., "If a man dies, shall he live again" (Job 14:14)?
 But before addressing this question some definitions of words used in the study and a review of man's existence from the beginning is in order.